overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 With the advent of **SaaS** and **Microservices/Macroservices**, software systems majorly communicate through the network, and **REST** is the predominant HTTP protocol used.
 To reduce network latency, these services resort to _Bulk-APIs_.
 One of the significant challenges of Bulk-APIs is **Request Validation**.
 With increasing request bulk size, service routes, and the number of validations, the validation orchestration can quickly get complex when done in traditional imperative style.

 Let's take-up a real-world problem.
-Our Payment Platform service has parallel routes such as Authorization, Capture, Refund, Void.
+Our Payments-Platform domain has parallel services such as Authorization, Capture, Refund, Void.
 All of these are REST-APIs.
 They have JSON request payloads that accept sub-requests in bulk (list of JSON nodes).
 A simplified version of payload for one of the routes - Authorization:

 ```json
 [